 Myths told of Haumea center about themes concerned with food supply for the life of man and marriage and birth for the increase of the family stock.
 By rebirths she changes herself from age to youth and returns to marry her children and grandchildren.
 She lives as a woman in Kalihi valley and transforms herself into a growing tree in which she conceals her husband from those who are leading him away to sacrifice.
 She secures for a chiefess a painless delivery in childbirth and receives in reward “the tree of changing leaves” out of which gods are made (source).
 Martha Beckwith has summarized the many stories about Haumea in her excellent book: Hawaiian Mythology (pages 276 – 290.
 Read online in the Hawaiian electronic library or buy the book on amazon)

 Planet or dwarf planet, what is the difference?

 Dwarf planets are a pretty recent ‘invention’.
-The problems all started when astronomers started to find more and more objects that were very much alike Pluto.
+Problems in planet-land started when astronomers were finding more and more objects that were very much alike Pluto.
 Should these new objects also be called a “planet”?
 If so, estimates are that we would soon have to add up to 50 new planets to our solar system.

 This also means that Pluto got demoted from planet to dwarf planet.

-A sad piece of trivia: did you know that between the time Pluto was discovered and its declassification as a planet, it had not even completed one revolution around the sun (one revolution about the sun of Pluto would be one year on/for Pluto)?
+A sad piece of trivia: between the time Pluto was discovered and its declassification as a planet, it had not even completed one revolution around the sun! (one revolution about the sun of Pluto would be one year on/for Pluto)